NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MetaDashboard/README.md

 * counting the number of complete "cases", e.g. "I need a prior and a matching follow-up image", "I need a native and a contrast-enhanced image", "I need n different dynamic contrast enhanced images"
 Basically, one could describe the above as "putting images into the correct buckets", and a related task would be to check how many cases are "complete", in the sense that a specified number of buckets is "filled".

-There are probably countless attempts at supporting this, but this project is about checking what the Meta dashboard that comes with [Kaapana](https://kaapana.readthedocs.io/en/stable/intro_kaapana.html#what-is-kaapana) already supports and could (/should) support in the future.
+There are probably countless attempts at supporting this workflow (some of which I am aware of), but this project is about checking what the Meta dashboard that comes with [Kaapana](https://kaapana.readthedocs.io/en/stable/intro_kaapana.html#what-is-kaapana) already supports and could (/should) support in the future.